dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 The fifth line is just there to tell who is the maintainer of the image.
 This metadata will be directly stored on the image and can be queried any time.

-On line eight, eleven and fourteen, we can see the RUN instruction, which is the most common instruction in the Dockerfile.
+On line eight, eleven and fourteen, we see the RUN instruction, which is the most common instruction in the Dockerfile.
 RUN instruction executes a command and commits the change to filesystem back into your image.

 If you have not yet noticed then you can see that on line eleven we execute apt-get install with the -y flag, so the build process wouldn't be interrupted,